needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 * [OpenXR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.openxr@1.9/manual/index.html) on HoloLens 2
 * [Unity OpenXR: Meta](xref:meta-openxr-manual) on Meta Quest

-> [!NOTE]
+> [!IMPORTANT]
 > AR Foundation will not work on a target platform unless you also install the provider plug-in package for that platform.
-See [Install AR Foundation](xref:arfoundation-install) for detailed setup instructions.
+Refer to [Install AR Foundation](xref:arfoundation-install) for detailed setup instructions.

 # Features